 - Parking: Convenient on-site parking available

-Serving patients in Burley and surrounding communities with expert wound care treatment.
+Serving patients in Burley and surrounding communities with expert treatment.

 - Address: 1955 Hiland Ave, Burley, ID 83318

-- Services: Advanced wound care and diabetic foot treatment
+- Services: Advanced care and diabetic foot treatment

 - Accessibility: Wheelchair accessible facility